andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

-This is where the meat and potatoes are.
+This is where the actual meat and potatoes, so to speak, are contained for the binary.
 First, I establish a rollback plan.
-Currently unimplemented, the rollback plan is threaded through each step, so that when a rollback is triggered it invokes the block of code in the comment.
+Currently unimplemented, the rollback plan is passed through each of the steps since in the event of a rollback being triggered, that would invoke the block of code in the comment.
+The scaffolding is threaded everywhere it needs to be — the execution is the next chapter.

 When the load balancer is created, a set of `.tf` files are rendered by `topobuilder` in the `DirectoriesConfigs.TerraformDir` property.
-Then `terraform apply` is executed in that path until the **HAProxy** instance is up. `topobuilder` reads the output of `terraform`, but it requires further capability verification before it continues — Terraform reporting success and the host being able to do its job are not the same claim.
+Then `terraform apply` is executed in that path until the **HAProxy** instance is up and running. `topobuilder` looks at the output of `terraform`, but it requires further capability verification before it continues — Terraform reporting success and the host being ready to do its job are two different claims, and I only trust the second one.

-Next, `app.BuildImage(rollback)` connects to **cPanel** and compiles a **Docker Image** from the PHP website.
-The binary uses the `DirectoriesConfigs` struct to define where the `Dockerfile` is written and where various `docker` commands execute.
-This can take a long time depending on the size of the application and network conditions.
-What comes out is a `.tar.gz` inside the docker workspace directory — the container image that gets deployed to every endpoint.
+Next we see that `app.BuildImage(rollback)` is called.
+This connects to **cPanel** and compiles a **Docker Image** based on the PHP website.
+The `topobuilder` binary uses the `DirectoriesConfigs` struct to define where the `Dockerfile` is going to be written and the path where various `docker` commands will be executed.
+This method can take a long time depending on the size of the application and network conditions.
+The file produced is a `.tar.gz` inside the docker workspace directory.
+It's the image of the container that is going to be deployed on the various endpoints.

-During deployment, `Provisioner` is a struct used throughout `BuildTopology(rollback)`.
-The pattern is `<Utility>Provisioner` for the interface.
-If the utility is `DockerImage`, the interface is `DockerImageProvisioner`.
+During the deployment of the application, `Provisioner` is a struct used throughout the `BuildTopology(rollback)` function.
+The pattern was `<Utility>Provisioner` for the interface.
+If the utility was `DockerImage`, then the provisioner was `DockerImageProvisioner`.

 ```go
 type DockerProvisioner interface {